btcpayserver/btcpayserver-doc/docs/OpenCart.md

 Please make sure to have a BTCPay Server instance setup as described in the [requirements](#requirements) above.

-BTCPay for OpenCart plugin is a **bridge between your BTCPay Server (payment processor) and your e-commerce store**.
+BTCPay for OpenCart extension is a **bridge between your BTCPay Server (payment processor) and your e-commerce store**.
 No matter if you're using a self-hosted or third-party solution, the connection process is identical.

 ### 2.1 Configure BTCPay Server extension in OpenCart